Criminal Lawyers Brisbane

 Contact our Criminal Law team any time on 1800 621 071.
 It is important to understand that you are required to give your name, age and address to the police, but you are not required to give any other information before speaking to a lawyer and getting advice.

-If you are facing charges for any offence and need to go to court, it is vital that you are represented by an experienced criminal lawyer who can defend you and try to reduce any penalty or imprisonment you may be faced with.
-Our Brisbane criminal lawyers are highly experienced in dealing with police charges and representing clients before magistrates.
+If you are facing any assault or traffic charges for any criminal offence and need to go to court, it is vital that you are represented by an experienced criminal lawyer who can defend you and try to reduce any penalty or imprisonment you may be faced with.
+Our Brisbane criminal defence lawyers are highly experienced in dealing with police charges and representing clients before magistrates.
 We will help you position your case so that you have the best possible defence.

 In order to help you, we need as much information as possible.
 If we have all the information, including small details you may not think are relevant, it can help make a significant difference in planning your defence.
 We cannot do our job properly if we do not have all the facts.